-A citizen of a foreign country who seeks to enter the United States generally must first obtain a U.S. visa, which is placed in the traveler’s passport, a travel document issued by the traveler’s country of citizenship.
+A citizen of a foreign country who seeks to enter the United States generally must first obtain a U.S. visa, which is placed in the traveler’s passport.

-Certain international travelers may be eligible to travel to the United States without a visa if they meet the requirements for visa-free travel.
-The Visa section of this website is all about U.S. visas for foreign citizens to travel to the United States.
+The Visa section of this website is about U.S. visas for foreign citizens and nationals to travel to the United States.

-(Note: U.S. citizens don’t need a U.S. visa for travel, but when planning travel abroad may need a visa issued by the embassy of the country they wish to visit.).
+Note: U.S. citizens do not need a U.S. visa for travel to the United States.
+When planning travel abroad a U.S. citizen may need a visa issued by the embassy or consulate of the country they wish to visit.

-To contact a customer service representative, please visit the GSS Contact Us page for full information or use contact information below:
+To contact a customer service representative, please visit the website for full information or use contact information below:

 No inquiries will be accepted by fax or letter mail.